Helenpham1097/document/content/collections/pages/support-management.md

             content:
               -
                 type: text
-                text: "Our Support Team is smart, highly rated by customers, and quick to act.
-If you're ever in a jam, this is your first point of call.
-With Managed Services you'll have more ways to contact us, more expertise to rely on, and with Premium services even a customized SLA."
+                text: "With Business or Premium Support and Management you'll have more and faster ways to contact our support team.
+When you do, you'll be able to get help not only with your hosting platform, but also the applications that you're running on it.
+You can even have customized SLA if your business needs one."
         template_global: /global/default_image
         default_image: photo-1601933973783-43cf8a7d4c5f.jpeg
         type: highlight-item
         enabled: true
-        border: false
-      -
-        id: ltgip6ay
-        highlight_title: Time-saving
-        template_global: /global/default_image
-        type: highlight-item
-        enabled: false
-        border: false
-      -
-        id: ltgipldn
-        highlight_title: 'Enhanced developer tools'
-        template_global: /global/default_image
-        type: highlight-item
-        enabled: false
         border: false
     toggle_background: false
     reverse_alignment: false